Opioid abuse in a high-risk pregnancy clinic

 We are also interested in comparing treatment options for pregnant women who misuse opioids in pregnancy.
 The standard of care is for women to maintain on low doses of opioids to minimize cravings.
 However, this does not take advantage of many women’s desire to stop using opioids prior to giving birth.
 Moreover, neonatal opioid withdrawal syndrome (NOWS; formerly termed neonatal abstinence syndrome NAS) is a likely consequence for these women’s infants, just as it is for women who continue to misuse opioids during pregnancy.
 NOWS infants are born dependent on opioids.
 Physicians at UTMC are on the forefront of assisting women withdraw from opioids during pregnancy in conjunction with an intensive behavioral intervention to reduce the likelihood of relapse.

 Child development in the offspring of mothers with borderline personality disorder (BPD)

 We are not currently studying offspring of women with BPD directly.
 BPD symptoms include impulsive self-destructive behavior, difficulty dealing with anger, mood swings, frantic efforts to avoid abandonment, alternately idealizing and devaluing others, and instability in a sense of identity.
 In the past we compared offspring whose mothers have BPD with offspring whose mothers do not.
 We also examined self-reported borderline features along a continuum, which are highly correlated with a diagnosis.

-The data collected on the women who misuse opioids in pregnancy includes assessment of BPD in the form of self-reported borderline features.
-We are examining the relationship between borderline features, opioid misuse, and infant outcomes.
+The data collected on the women who misuse opioids in pregnancy included assessment of BPD in the form of self-reported borderline features.
+We examined the relationship between borderline features, opioid misuse, and infant outcomes.

-We are currently developing a coding system to assess role reversal from videotaped problem-solving interactions between mothers and their adolescents.
+We developed a coding system to assess role reversal from videotaped problem-solving interactions between mothers and their adolescents.